cesareuseche/my-blog-portfolio/content/articles/how-to-build-an-api-using-fastapi.md

 - ReDoc: [http://127.0.0.1:8000/redoc](http://127.0.0.1:8000/redoc)

 ## Step 6: Deploy the API
-As a Computer Science student, you might want to deploy your API for testing or portfolio purposes.
+If you want to deploy your API.
 Here are some options:
 - **Docker:** Package your API in a container for easy deployment.
 - **AWS Lambda:** Deploy as a serverless function for scalability.
 - **Heroku:** Quick and easy cloud deployment.